braveg1rl/promised-builtins/README.md

 # promised-builtins

 Promises that somewhat act like the builtins that are promised.
+All in all, this should be considered an experiment in code.

 ## Usage

 ```coffee
 promisedString = new PromisedString deferred